LLNL/mpibind/tutorials/flux/README.md

 </summary>

 ```
-tioga28    Task   3/  4 running on 16 CPUs: 48-63
+tioga28    Task   0/  4 running on 12 CPUs: 4-15
-           Task   3/  4 has 2 GPUs: 0xc1 0xc6
+           Task   0/  4 has 2 GPUs: 0xd1 0xd6
 tioga28    Task   1/  4 running on 16 CPUs: 16-31
            Task   1/  4 has 2 GPUs: 0xc9 0xce
 tioga28    Task   2/  4 running on 16 CPUs: 32-47
            Task   2/  4 has 2 GPUs: 0xd9 0xde
-tioga28    Task   0/  4 running on 12 CPUs: 4-15
+tioga28    Task   3/  4 running on 16 CPUs: 48-63
-           Task   0/  4 has 2 GPUs: 0xd1 0xd6
+           Task   3/  4 has 2 GPUs: 0xc1 0xc6
 ```
 </details>

-Task 0 is no longer running on 16 cores, instead it runs on Cores 4-15, because Cores 0-3 are now the OS cores.
+Task 0 is no longer running on 16 cores, instead it runs on cores 4-15, because cores 0-3 are now the OS cores.

 The `corespecfirst` option takes the first `n` cores away from the application.
 This can create an imbalance in terms of how many cores are available to each task.
-In the example above, tasks 0-3 got 16 cores, but task 0 got 12 cores.
+In the example above, tasks 1-3 got 16 cores, but task 0 got 12 cores.

-To spread out the OS cores across the NUMA domains, `mpibind` provides the `corespecnuma` option:
+To spread out the OS cores across NUMA domains, `mpibind` provides the `corespecnuma` option:

 <details>